“…A dark and smooth sound with a punch like neat whiskey.”

 Ian Cochrane, Monday Magazine

 Regarded as one of Victoria’s best music educators, Gord Clements has worked as a teacher, clinician, ensemble coach and conductor for over 40 years.
 Clements has taught at the University of Victoria, was Head of jazz Studies at the Victoria Conservatory of Music for 27 years, and was Artistic Director and Founder of the VCM Summer Jazz Workshop.
-He currently is Senior School Director of Concert and Jazz Bands at St. Michaels University School.
+In 2018 he retired as Senior School Director of Concert and Jazz Bands at St. Michaels University School.

 “What a nice and warm sound, you can be sure to get lots of airplay from us at Radio-Canada.”